AP source: Giants nearing deal with Pats’ Judge to be coach

 The person spoke to the AP on condition of anonymity Tuesday because the deal is not done.

 Judge has won three Super Bowls with New England in eight years as an assistant on Belichick’s staff.
 He was the fifth candidate the Giants interviewed since firing Pat Shurmur on Dec.
-30. Among those, Mike McCarthy agreed Monday to become the Dallas Cowboys’ new coach and Matt Rhule, who was supposed to interview with New York, is headed to the Carolina Panthers, according to people familiar with those situations.
+30. Among those, Mike McCarthy agreed Monday to become the Dallas Cowboys’ new coach.
+Another candidate, Matt Rhule, who was supposed to interview with New York on Tuesday, is instead headed to the Carolina Panthers, according to people familiar with those situations.

 The third new coach tabbed for the NFC East in a week – Ron Rivera was hired by the Washington Redskins on Wednesday – Judge would take over a team that went 4-12 and 5-11 in Shurmur’s two seasons and has been to the playoffs just once since winning the Super Bowl after the 2011 season.
 He would be the Giants’ fourth head coach since Tom Coughlin was let go after the 2015 season.
 Ben McAdoo, hired in 2016, didn’t last two seasons.
 Steve Spagnuolo, currently Kansas City’s defensive coordinator, served as interim coach after McAdoo was fired in ’17.